Why get vaccinated?

 - Has gotten any other vaccines in the past 4 weeks.

 In some cases, your health care provider may decide to postpone varicella vaccination until a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting varicella vaccine.

 Your health care provider can give you more information.

 Risks of a vaccine reaction

-A person who develops a rash after chickenpox vaccination might be able to spread the varicella vaccine virus to an unprotected person.
-Even though this happens very rarely, anyone who gets a rash should stay away from people with weakened immune systems and unvaccinated infants until the rash goes away.
-Talk with your healthcare provider to learn more.
+It is possible for a vaccinated person to develop a rash.
+If this happens, the varicella vaccine virus could be spread to an unprotected person.
+Anyone who gets a rash should stay away from infants and people with a weakened immune system until the rash goes away.
+Talk with your health care provider to learn more.

 What if there is a serious problem?

 An allergic reaction could occur after the vaccinated person leaves the clinic.
 If you see signs of a severe allergic reaction (hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, or weakness), call 9-1-1 and get the person to the nearest hospital.